4DGB/4DGBWorkflow/README.md

 ## Setting up Input Data

+Building this workflow is currently only supported under Linux.

 1. Create a directory to contain all of your input data.
 In it, create a `workflow.yaml` file with the following format:

 ```yaml